-We obtain embedded DRAM technology data for four technology nodes -90, 65, 45 and 32 nm - by using an approach that makes use of published data, transistor characterization using MASTAR and our own scaling projections.
-For 90 nm and 65 nm, we use technology data from [38][44]; Table 8 shows this data.
-We obtain the transistor data by using MASTAR with input data from Table 8.
-In order to obtain technology data for the 45 nm and 32 nm technology nodes, we make the following scaling assumptions:
+Table 9: Characteristics of DRAM cell for the four technology nodes.

+approach that makes use of published data, transistor characterization using MASTAR, and our own scaling projections.
+For 90 nm and 65 nm, we use technology data from [18,45]; Table 8 shows this data.
+In order to obtain technology data for the 45nm and 32nm technology nodes, we make the following scaling assumptions:

-- 1. Capacitance of the DRAM cell is assumed to remain fixed at 20 fF; - 2.
-The nominal off-current is assumed to remain fixed at 2 pA for the cell; - 3.
+- 1. Capacitance of the DRAM cell is assumed to remain fixed at 20fF; - 2.
+The nominal off-current is assumed to remain fixed at 2pA for the cell; - 3.
 Gate oxide thickness is scaled slowly in order to keep gate leakage low and subthreshold current as the dominant leakage current.
-It has a value of 2.1 nm for 45 nm and 2 nm for 32 nm; - 4. $VDD{dram-cell}$ is scaled such that the electric field in the dielectric of the DRAM ($VPP/EOT{dram-acc-transistor}$) access transistor remains almost constant; - 5.
-There is excellent correlation in the 180-130 nm (for conventional thick-oxide device) and 90-65 nm (for the intermediate-oxide device) scaling-factors for width and length of the DRAM cell access transistor.
-We assume that there would be good correlation in the 130-90 nm and 65-45 nm scaling-factors as well.
-For 32 nm, we assume that the width and length are scaled in the same proportion as feature size;

-- 6. We calculate area of the DRAM cell using the equation $A{\text{dram-cell}} = 10W{\text{dram-acc-transistor}}L{\text{dram-acc-transistor}}$.
+It has a value of 2.1 nm for 45 nm and 2 nm for 32 nm; - 4. $V{\text{DDdram-cell}}$ is scaled such that the electric field in the dielectric of the DRAM ( $V{\text{PP}}/EOT{\text{dram-acc-transistor}}$ ) access transistor remains almost constant; - 5.
+There is excellent correlation in the 180-130nm (for conventional thick-oxide device) and 90-65nm (for the intermediate-oxide device) scaling-factors for width and length of the DRAM cell access transistor.
+We assume that there would be good correlation in the 130-90nm and 65-45nm scaling-factors as well.
+For 32 nm, we assume that the width and length are scaled in the same proportion as feature size; - 6.
+We calculate area of the DRAM cell using the equation $A{dram-cell} = 10W{dram-acc-transistor}L{dram-acc-transistor}$ .
 This equation has good correlation with the actual cell area of the 90 and 65 nm cells that made use of the intermediate-oxide based devices; and - 7.
 We simply assume that nominal on-current of the cell can be maintained at the 65 nm value.
 This would require aggressive scaling of the series parasitic resistance of the transistor.

-The transistor data that is obtained with these scaling assumptions is input to MASTAR and transistor data is obtained It is assumed that the resulting channel doping concentrations that are calculated by MASTAR would be feasible.
-Table 9 shows the characteristics of the transistor used in the DRAM cell and wordline driver that we have used for the four technology nodes.
+With these scaling assumptions, we use MASTAR to model the transistors.
+It is assumed that the resulting channel doping concentrations calculated by MASTAR would be feasible.
+Table 9 summarizes the characteristics of the DRAM cell for the four technology nodes.